Robertpm0/Markov-Chain-VIX-Strategy/README.md

 I plan to improve this strategy by implementing stop losses and potentially adding leverage later on....

 ### Things I still need to do

+\- test on entirety of spy and vix datasets. eg: before year 2000

 \-run strategy randomly chosen 20% samples to ensure profitability of strategy